rob-myers/rob-myers.github.io/docs/plan.md

     - ✅ `npc debug` shows npc circular outlines
     - ✅ can `npc config '{ interactRadius: 20 }'`
     - ✅ use css vars in `<NPCs>`
-    - 🚧 can test interact circle vs polygon (sans holes)
+    - ✅ can test interact circle vs polygon (sans holes)
       - https://github.com/davidfig/intersects/blob/master/polygon-circle.js
+  - ✅ move back to React from Preact to fix HMR
-    - can only open door if npc circle intersects door poly
+  - 🚧 can only open door if npc circle intersects door poly
   - prevent get too close to closed doors
     - nav nodes have nextToDoorId with (early) `near-door` event
     - stop navigation when door closed at event